Medical Billing and Coding Jobs in Wyoming

 Medical Billing and Coding Salary in Wyoming

-During that period, the education and health services sector fell 0.4%.
-However, the hiring of medical records and health information technicians is expected to grow by 21% nationwide through 2020, according to the BLS.
+During that period, the education and health services sector fell 1.8%.
+However, the hiring of medical records and health information technicians is projected to grow by 13% nationwide between 2016 and 2026, according to the BLS.
 The agency attributes this projected growth to the increased demand for medical tests, treatments, and procedures due to the aging population.
-The average national salary for medical records and health information technicians is $35,920.
-In Wyoming, these specialists can expect to make slightly less.
+The average national salary for medical records and health information technicians is $38,040.
+In Wyoming, these specialists can expect to make slightly more, with an annual mean wage of $40,310 in the state.
 See the figures from the BLS to follow for more state employment information.

 Medical billers and coders can become professionally certified through the AAPC, the nation’s largest medical coding training and certification association.
 Certification requires passing an exam and meeting the AAPC’s standards for membership, education, and experience.
 An online program in medical billing and coding can prepare students for this exam.
 Some programs even allow students to take the exam at the end of their program, so that they are well-equipped for the job market after they graduate.
 Becoming certified can be a smart move for those who wish to become medical billing and coding professionals, as most employers prefer to hire medical records and health information technicians with professional certification, according to the BLS.